Infima of length functions and dual cube complexes

-\begin{proof} If $\lambda$ has an immersed bigon, the bigon evidently provides a method to decrease the number of transverse self-intersections.
-Conversely, suppose $\lambda$ has $n$ transverse self-intersections, and is without immersed bigons.
-Choose a spanning tree for the graph determined by $\lambda$.
-A lift of this tree to the universal cover consists of $n$ distinct $\pi_1\Sigma$-orbits of linked lifts: If any of the pairs of lifts so determined were not linked, $\lambda$ would have an immersed bigon.
-The self-intersection number of $\Gamma$ is equal to the number of $\pi_1\Sigma$-orbits of linked lifts of curves from $\Gamma$ in the universal cover $\widetilde{\Sigma}$, so we are done. \end{proof}
+\begin{proof} Suppose $\lambda$ is without immersed bigons or monogons, and has $n$ transverse self-intersections.
+Let $G_\lambda\subset \Sigma$ indicate the graph determined by $\lambda$, choose a spanning tree $T_\lambda$ for $G_\lambda$, a lift of $T_\lambda$ to the universal cover, and a representative of each of the $n$ intersection points.
+At each of these representative intersection points, the pre-image of $\lambda$ in $\widetilde{\Sigma}$ consists of a pair of linked curves: If there was only one curve the covering map would produce an immersed monogon for $\lambda$ on $\Sigma$, and if the pair of curves at this intersection point were not linked the covering map would produce an immersed bigon for $\lambda$ on $\Sigma$.
+The self-intersection number of $\Gamma$ is equal to the number of $\pi_1\Sigma$-orbits of linked elevations of curves from $\Gamma$ in the universal cover $\widetilde{\Sigma}$, so we are done. \end{proof}